The page has been translated by Gen AI.

 2. Click the Create Cluster button on the Service Home page.
 You will be taken to the Create Cluster page.

-3. Cluster Creation page, enter the information required to create the service, and select detailed options.
+3. Cluster Creation page, enter the information required for service creation, and select detailed options.

 Category